brilliant-ember/Machine_learning_notes/notes.md

 At each element the memory cell takes a 4 by 1 matrix as input along with the state matrix from the previous element.

- The full output of the RNN is 3d just like the input, the dimientions are" batch size, num of elements, output dim (number of nuerons), assuming we have 3 neurons the output will be of shape (4, 30 ,3)
+ The full output of the RNN is 3d just like the input, the dimensions are" batch size, num of elements, output dim (number of neurons), assuming we have 3 neurons the output will be of shape (4, 30 ,3)

  #### ReLu is bad with RNNs!! https://youtu.be/gREXBl-SnLM?t=275